sunkavallivijay/springlearningsummary/Java9.md

+###JShell:
+REPL implementation for Java

+###JPMS: Java Platform Module System
+Validate module availablitiy; prevents runtime NoClassDefFound error Jar version conflicts addressed
+Improved security of class access; Limit which classes are accessible outside module (jar)

+###JLink:
+Create our own JRE; that includes only classes needed to run the program For e.g. helloword class with print statement might require just 2 to 3 class; we can limit JRE to only those

+###HTTP2 Client:
+- Easy to use
+- Multiple request can be sent in a single connection
+- Text and Binary data can be sent
+- Asynchronous requests support

+###Process Api:

 ### Private Interface Methods:
 - Only usecase:
   To share code between default methods without requiring you to add another default method to the interface’s API.